digirati-co-uk/elife-monitoring-dashboard-frontend/README.md

 ### running

-if you'd like to  test the publishing workflow:
+if you'd like to  test the publishing process:
 * in the project folder start a php server 'php -S localhost:8000' (change port if in conflict)
 * optionally run a watch and reload task 'php core/builder.php -wr'.
 See [advanced auto generate](http://patternlab.io/docs/advanced-auto-regenerate.html)